Authored by the expert who managed and guided the team behind the South Korea Property Pack

 What property types will appreciate the most in Seoul in 2026?

-As of early 2026, apartments are expected to appreciate the most in Seoul, particularly those in reconstruction zones and premium school districts where supply is most constrained.
+As of early 2026, apartments in Seoul are expected to appreciate the most of any common residential property type through the rest of 2026, particularly those in established school districts and complexes with active reconstruction plans.

 We did some research and made this infographic to help you quickly compare rental yields of the major cities in South Korea versus those in neighboring countries.
 It provides a clear view of how this country positions itself as a real estate investment destination, which might interest you if you’re planning to invest there.